Drexel Summer Break in Haiti: Creative Writing Intensive

 |Housing Options:||Hotel||Program Advisor:||Ahaji Schreffler|

-The ProgramThe purpose of the Haiti Creative Writing Intensive Intensive is to observe the role of literature in rebuilding Haiti after the 2010 earthquake.
-The trip is based in Port-Au-Prince and nearby towns where students will meet with contemporary Haitian authors and have the opportunity to hear their stories in person, to find inspiration for their own writing.
-Mornings will be spent working on your own writing.
-In the afternoon, students will meet with Haitian authors, as well as participate in creative writing workshops with local emerging writers.
-Some of these meetings will be held in the PEN Haiti mansion, which is the new home of PEN Haiti after the original building was destroyed in the earthquake.
-Students will also have the experience of an afternoon with the children of the Love Orphanage, learning about key issues that children face in Haiti since the earthquake.
+Mornings will be spent in writing workshops.
+In the afternoon, you will meet with world renown Haitian authors, as well as participate in creative writing sessions with local emerging writers.
+A highlight of the trip are our meetings at the PEN Haiti mansion, which is the new home of PEN Haiti--a successful literary center--after the original building was destroyed in the earthquake.
+Among our activities at PEN Haiti is a special session with PEN Haiti's President and founding officers.
+Students will also have the experience of meeting the children of Love Orphanage, learning about key issues that children face in Haiti.

-The Haiti Creative Writing Intensive is designed as an optional add on to WRIT 304 and ENG 103 taught by Professor Harriet Millan, but is open to ALL students in the Certificate Program in Writing and Publishing, as well as English majors or minors, and students studying French or International Area Studies.
-Other majors should contact the Study Abroad Office before applying.
+The Haiti Creative Writing Intensive is designed as an optional add on to WRIT 304 and ENG 103 taught by Professor Harriet Millan, but is open to ALL students in the Certificate Program in Writing and Publishing, as well as English majors or minors, and students studying Arts Management, Screenwriting or Playwriting, French or International Area Studies.
+Other interested majors should contact the Study Abroad Office before applying.
+You must have a keen interest in studying creative writing to participate in this trip.

 To learn more about this program, read Prof. Millan's article featured on PEN about the first Haiti Litery Tour in June 2013 as well as a Drexel article that interviewed one of the first participants.